wltkdrms/Mq1010/majorAssignmentTopic1/README.txt

 - The battle log is saved to `battle_log.txt`

 4. Task Allocation (Group Contribution)
       All members contributed equally to reviewing and commenting on their assigned code sections.
 Code was divided evenly, and every member ensured clarity and documentation of their parts.
 We held weekly group meetings to ensure all work was completed on time and met the project deadlines.
-The work are seperate by:
+The work is separate by:
 Sangkeun Ji 48791180
  • Developed methods such as startGame(), chooseStartingPlayer(), checkGameOver(), and addToBattleLog(), etc.
  • Integrated turn control and random event triggers.